Popescu-PfeifferMarc/ir-bioasq/Readme.md

 ---

-## **Project Overview**

-### **Objective**
-To build an effective biomedical QA system that:
-1. Retrieves semantically relevant documents using embeddings stored in a vector database.
-2. Generates coherent and context-aware answers using a generative model.

 ### **Pipeline**
 1. **Embedding Creation**: Extracts contexts from the BioASQ dataset and generates embeddings using `flax-sentence-embeddings/all_datasets_v3_mpnet-base`.
 2. **Vector Database**: Stores embeddings in Pinecone, enabling fast similarity-based querying.